Hike at a Glance

 The circuit begins by deviating from the Border Track and descending through forests dominated by Antarctic beech trees.
 Lush rainforest surrounds you as you reach Echo Falls, a cascading waterfall nestled within a tranquil gully.
 Take a moment to appreciate the crystal-clear mountain water tumbling down the rocks.

 Prepare for an ascent as the trail follows a branch of the Albert River upstream towards Echo Point lookout.
-Here, you'll be rewarded with panoramic vistas.
+Here, you'll be rewarded with panoramic views.
 Take in the grandeur of the McPherson Range, stretching from Mount Wupawn to Mount Durigan.
 To the south lies the Tweed Range.
 These peaks were all once part of the eroded caldera surrounding Mount Warning, a former volcanic plug.
 The Bundjalang people, the traditional owners of the land, call this mighty peak "Wollumbin," which translates to "cloud-catcher."

 The journey continues eastward along the Queensland-New South Wales border until you reach Cominan lookout.
 From here, the circuit turns northwest, eventually rejoining the Border Track.
 If you embark on this hike in September, you'll be treated to a delightful display of beech orchids (Dendrobium falcorostrum) in bloom.
 Their delicate flowers create a charming contrast against the massive tree trunks they cling to.

-Track Grade
+Track grade

 Grade 4 (Hard) - Challenging Walks for Experienced Walkers: Grade 4 on the AWTGS signifies challenging walking tracks.
 Bushwalking experience is recommended for these tracks, which may be long, rough, and very steep.
 Directional signage may be limited, requiring a good sense of navigation.
 These walks are suited for experienced walkers who are comfortable with steeper inclines, rougher terrain, and potentially longer distances.

-Map and GPX file
+Walk map and GPX file

 Max elevation: 1147 m